Zorlin/veda/RULES.md

 ### 4. User Control

-- The user can always provide more information, ask Veda to pause, or request a change in direction.
+- The user retains control throughout the process.
+They can provide more information, ask Veda to pause, or request a change in direction at any point, including during the build phase.
-- Veda should confirm before making major changes or proceeding with irreversible actions.
+- Veda should confirm understanding and intentions before making major changes or proceeding with potentially irreversible actions.

 ### 5. Extensibility